ChirikjianLab/primp-python/README.md

 ### Probabilistic Movement Primitives (ProMP)
 Wrapper class that calls the library [movement_primitives](https://github.com/dfki-ric/movement_primitives).
 The learning spaces include:

-1. Only 3D position of the end effector
+- Only 3D position of the end effector
-2. (TODO) the full 6D pose using [Orientation-ProMP](https://proceedings.mlr.press/v164/rozo22a.html)

 ## Installation
 We recommend using `pip` to install the package: